googleapis/google-cloud-cpp/google/cloud/grafeas/README.md

 change without notice.

-This directory contains CMake targets to compile the [Grafeas](https://grafeas.io).
-Grafeas (the Greek word for "Scribe") is "An open artifact metadata API to audit and govern your software supply chain".
+This directory contains CMake targets to compile the [Grafeas](https://grafeas.io) protocol buffer files as a C++ library.
+Grafeas (the Greek word for "Scribe") is an open artifact metadata API to audit and govern your software supply chain.

 Several Google Cloud Platform services use the Grafeas APIs and protocol buffer definitions.
 This directory contains CMake targets to generate the C++ libraries